BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/evil_legacy.md

 This is a Unique [banner][Banner].
 The Golden King does not suffer the -1 penalty to his Duel Rolls for carrying a [banner][Banner].

+- **Riches Beyond Renown** `ACTIVE`

+The Golden King can spend any number of Will Points when an enemy Hero within 12" and Line of Sight takes a Courage Test.
+If he does, for each Will Point spent, the Hero model's Courage Test is reduced by 1.
+The Golden King may wait until after the Courage Test has been rolled to use this special rule.
+Affected Hero models may still use Might or Will Points to improve their Courage Test after the Golden King has used this special rule.

+- **The Lure of Wealth** `ACTIVE`

+If the Golden King loses a Duel Roll, he may immediately spend a Will Point to use this special rule.
+If he does, enemy models may not make Strikes against the Golden King for the duration of the Combat.

 </div>

 ---